griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 **Can we visualize these cells on a UMAP?**

 The unfiltered_merge object did not go through any processing after the merging step, so those will have to be repeated to produce a UMAP.
-Pay attentions to what changes when you run the steps on the unfiltered object.
+Pay attention to what changes when you run the steps on the unfiltered object.
 Is the number of PCs different?
 Visualize the cell cycle scores, are there any patterns that you notice?
-Are the cells that are filtered out clustered together or scatter throughout the UMAP?
+Are the cells that are filtered out clustered together or scattered throughout the UMAP?

 ```R
 unfiltered_merged